thedejaware/CuriousExplorationRover/README.md

 **FIRST INPUT:** 5 5 => X-axis and Y-axis of Plateau

-Following image shows example of Plateau with boundaries of (5,5)
+Following image shows the Plateau which is divided up into a grid.
+X-axis of 5
+Y-axis of 5

 ![enter image description here](https://drive.google.com/uc?export=download&id=1n8kRgjZGxfPgzbu58ZZKh3Cn3UdgWQzR)